brisbanemakerspace/bms-wiki/badge-maker.md

 > Never put your hands or fingers in between the molds for any reason.
 Very serious crush injuries can occur.
 {.is-warning}

+There is a video at the end, but please read through all of the instructions first.

 1. Push the mold slider all the way to the left.
 ![badge-materials.jpeg](/craft/badge-maker-mold-left.jpeg =x150)
 2. In the left mold place the top metal piece, then your paper, and finally the clear plastic piece.